-The NSW Ministry of Health aims to recruit its employees from within Australia.
+NSW Health aims to recruit its employees from within Australia.
 In some areas of the workforce, from time to time there is a need to recruit experienced registered nurses or registered midwives from overseas.
-These areas tend to be in rural and remote locations of New South Wales or in mental health.
+These areas tend to be in rural and remote locations of NSW or in mental health.

 Nursing and midwifery in the NSW Public Health System offers excellent pay, job security and flexible working hours and conditions.
-Employment can be gained by direct application to NSW Health positions or through one of the contracted Panel of Overseas Recruitment Agencies (PORA).
-There are 10 approved agencies on the PORA and seven (7) of these provide screening and/or placement services for registered nurses and midwives.
-They are (in alphabetical order):
+Employment can be gained by direct application to NSW Health positions or through nursing agencies.

 Am I eligible?